Music History for Kids

 How to Use Music History for Kids

 Click on the links below to access each lesson.
-Each lesson is divided into music eras or popular music genres.
+Each music lesson is divided into music eras or popular music genres.
 Buttons lead to pages about instrumentation and the composers of each period.

 Why is Music History Divided Into Eras?

-Music eras are organized by time periods according to their musical characteristics.
-An example of musical characteristics are melody, rhythm, texture, dynamics, or harmony.
-When musical characteristics change, usually due to changes in culture brought on by new inventions, tastes, or politics, historians mark a new era.
-Although the dates for each era are set, that does not mean composers stopped making that style of music on those exact dates.
+The dates for each era are set, but that doesn’t mean composers stopped making music in that style on those exact dates.
 This is why we have “transitional” composers.
-Transitional composers are composers who overlap two music eras.
-Beethoven is a good example of a transitional composer.
-He started composing during the classical era and ushered in the Romantic era near the end of his life when he began going deaf.
-Brahms is a Romantic era composer who was considered a “traditional” composer because he leaned on past musical tastes and forms for his compositions.
+Transitional composers are composers who overlap two musical eras.
+Beethoven is an example of a transitional composer.
+Beethoven composed music during the classical era, but helped usher in the Romantic era near the end of his life when he became deaf.
+An example of the opposite is Brahms, a Romantic era composer.
+Brahms was considered a “traditional” composer because he leaned on past musical tastes and forms for his compositions.

 How Are the Music Eras Given Names?